arburk/open-x-day-code-ql/README.md

 # <a id="Top1"></a> What is [CodeQL][CodeQL]
 > A ___semantic code analysis engine___, which lets you query code as though it were data.
 - Available for C, C++, C#, Go, Java, JavaScript and Python
-- It is based on SemmleCode, which is an object-oriented query language for deductive databases developed by Semmle.
+- It is based on [SemmleCode](https://semmle.com/), which is an object-oriented query language for deductive databases developed by Semmle.
-- Semmle Inc itself is a code-analysis platform provider, that was acquired by GitHub (i.e., Microsoft) on 18 September 2019
+- Semmle Inc itself is a code-analysis platform provider, that was acquired by Github (i.e., Microsoft) on 18 September 2019

 ### How does it work
 - It creates a ___relational representations___ of your source code (i.e., database).